Pull down to refresh stories

 What is happening now

 However, AYN has now changed the chipset name from the Snapdragon 8 Elite to the Qualcomm Dragonwing Q8.
 Android Authority form the main source layer behind the core facts in this piece.
+This is still a developing thread, so the useful part is knowing which source signals are hardening and which ones still need caution.
+In gaming, the meaningful changes are the ones that touch frame rate, latency, release timing, or the things players will keep talking about for days.

 Where the sources line up